When was the YLC founded?

 What is the three-year club?

 The three-year club is a group of individuals who have served three years on the YLC.
-Members of the three-year club have collectively contributed the most time to Council projects.
+Members of the three-year club have collectively contributed the most time to Council.
 Katelyn Gorius, a Newark Catholic High School student, was the first person to reach three year status.
-Others who make up the three-year club include: Sidney Loar (HHS); DJ Davis (WMHS); Holley Mapel (LHS); David Gump (WMHS and C-TEC); Zoe Guiney (GHS); Cameron Vayansky (LHS) and Abbey McNaught (HHS) Mallory Janicki (LHS); Ashley Abner (JMHS); Paul Collier (HHS) and Faith Triplett (WMHS).
-Two members of the three year club have also served as YLC President and ten of the twelve members have served as executive members over the years.
+Others who made the three-year club include: Sidney Loar (HHS); DJ Davis (WMHS); Holley Mapel (LHS); David Gump (WMHS and C-TEC); Zoe Guiney (GHS); Cameron Vayansky (LHS) and Abbey McNaught (HHS) Mallory Janicki (LHS); Ashley Abner (JMHS); Paul Collier (HHS) and Faith Triplett (WMHS).
+Sydney Fowls (HHS) and Hannah Brunaugh (HHS).
+Two members of the three year club have also served as YLC President and twelve of the fourteen members have served as executive members over the years.

 How many YLC alumni are there?